NicolasGensollen/POC_Stat_Pipeline/README.md

 ## Usage

+This repo only contains a proof of concept for conversion of the `StatisticsSurface` Pipeline of Clinica from MATLAB to pure Python thanks to `BrainStats`.
+It is not meant to be used as is and therefore, **the code isn't packaged**.

-Open `clinica_surfstat.py`, scroll at the end and change path to data and freesurfer home folders.
+All python files are within the  `clinica_surfstat` folder.
+You can either open a Jupyter server and run the `POC.ipynb` notebook, or run the script `main.py` after having changed the path to the data and freesurfer home folders.

 ```
+$ cd clinica_surfstat
-$ python clinica_surfstat.py
+$ python main.py
 ```